Fauve-mce/elia-gardmanager-frontend/README.md

 ## 🎨 Design Overview

 ## 🔗 Backend
-This project works with the Elia GardManager Backend.
+This project works with the Elia GardManager backend.
 Ensure that the backend is running before launching the frontend.

 ## 🔗 Backend Repo: